RL — Inverse Reinforcement Learning

 The higher the rewards, the more likely a trajectory would be.
 Similar to the Policy Gradient, we can compute its gradient (a.k.a. reward gradient) relative to the reward parameters ψ to learn the reward model.
 But since there are infinite alternative trajectories, it is intractable to compute the exact value for the denominator.
 Instead, we will estimate the integral with the expected value, i.e. 𝔼(exp(rewards)).

-Furthermore, we can frame the expected value as to how frequent we land in a state multiplies by its expected rewards.
+Furthermore, we can frame the expected value as to how frequently we land in a state multiplied by its expected rewards.
 To fit the reward model, we maximize the likelihood of the expert demonstrations above with the corresponding reward gradient as (with proof later):